JohelEGP/jegp/doc/intro.md

 # Scope                                                                  [scope]

-This document specifies the public API of the _JEGP library_.
+This document describes the contents of the _JEGP library_.

 # References                                                              [refs]